 Mueller Lookout towards Mueller Lake

-Your first stop is near the Mueller laker.
+Your first stop is near Mueller Lake.

-You can climb a small promontory to reach the Mueller lookout
+You can climb a small promontory to reach the Mueller lookout.

 From there, you can enjoy a great view of the Mueller lake and Mt Sefton in the background.